Connorrmcd6/OffsideFPL/lambda/how_to_create_lambda.md

     - `GOOS` specifies the target operating system.
 AWS Lambda functions run on Linux, hence we target the Linux OS.
     - `GOARCH` specifies the target architecture.
 AWS Lambda supports both `x86_64` and `arm64` architectures.
 However, `arm64` is more efficient and is the default for M1 chips.
 If you need to target `x86_64`, update the architecture on AWS Lambda and modify the build command accordingly.

-3. Move the `bootstrap` executable to the `builds` directory:
+3. Move the `bootstrap` executable to the `build` directory:

     ```bash
-    mv bootstrap ../builds
+    mv bootstrap ../build
     ```

-4. Navigate to the `builds` directory and create a zip file containing the `bootstrap` executable:
+4. Navigate to the `build` directory and create a zip file containing the `bootstrap` executable:

     ```bash
-    cd ../builds
+    cd ../build
     zip bootstrap.zip bootstrap
     ```